-Data Size N/A

-Status Planned

-Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
-Specifically, for KLEEMANN: KPI-PS3.1: Speed up calibration of the valve block by 40%

-Use beyond OPTIMAI N/A

-Open Data

-ls the data open?
-No

-Explanation N/A

-Storage location In a server inside CERTH facilities

-Who CERTH

-Metadata N/A

-How N/A

-Increase data re-use N/A

-Ethics and Data Protection

-The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
-CERTH will collect only the necessary data for research aims, in the context of the project.
+Use in OPTIMAI To support AR functionalities (UC 2 - Production line setupcalibration).
+Specifically for KLEEMANN: KPI-PS3.1: Speed up calibration of the valve block by 40% no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating

-Protection Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
-CERTH will collect only the necessary data for research aims, in the context of the project.
-CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent

-Overview

-Dataset ID WP5_3
+Personal Data Yes the dataset includes personal data of the operators.
+There is

+Security Requirements CERTH will collect only the necessary data for research aims, in

 Dataset Title activity_recognition_MICROSEMI